by Nebula Haze

 See the little growths appearing at the “V” or “crotch” where the growth node meets the stem?
 These are the first sign of “pre-flowers“.
 In this case, we can see the pre-flowers are forming, but it’s not certain whether this plant is going to turn into a boy or a girl quite yet.
 (Note: It’s a boy)

-Younger plants (that are less than 6 weeks old or haven’t shown preflowers yet) tend to take a few days longer to switch into the flowering stage compared to older, more mature plants that have been vegetating for a while.
-Other than that you can pretty much force a plant to flower no matter what the age, even 2-3 weeks after the seed was germinated.
+Younger plants (that are less than 6 weeks old or haven’t shown preflowers yet) tend to take a little longer to switch into the flowering stage compared to older, more mature plants that have been vegetating for a while.
+Other than that, you can pretty much force a cannabis plant to start flowering no matter what the age, even 2-3 weeks after the seed was germinated.

-Read the full article about male vs female cannabis plants (and learn how to use cloning to identify the gender of young plants while they’re still in the vegetative stage – advanced only!): https://www.growweedeasy.com/marijuana-boy-girl
+Read the full article about male vs female cannabis plants (and learn how to use cloning to identify the sex of young plants while they’re still in the vegetative stage – advanced only!): https://www.growweedeasy.com/marijuana-boy-girl

 So now you know that most cannabis plants are normally considered to be either “male” and “female.”
 Yet sometimes you will run into plants that show both male and female characteristics, and these plant can accidentally self-pollinate, or pollinate your other female plants.

 A cannabis plant that shows both male and female parts is often referred to by growers as a hermaphrodite or “hermie.”
 These can pollinate your plants and cause seedy buds.

-There are a few different types of mixed-gender plants, and it’s important for a grower to understand some of the biggest differences so they make the best decision possible when faced with hermis.
+There are a few different types of mixed-sex plants, and it’s important for a grower to understand some of the biggest differences so they make the best decision possible when faced with hermis.

-Important: It’s not advisable to breed mixed gender plants to create seeds because their offspring could be more likely to display hermie characteristics.
+Important: It’s not advisable to breed mixed-sex plants to create seeds because their offspring could be more likely to display hermie characteristics.